Make College Football Great Again

 Ohio State somewhat embarrassed the Big Ten in getting shut out by Clemson 31-0 in the College Football Playoff semifinal last week.
 Still, hindsight is 20/20, and I don’t necessarily begrudge the playoff selection committee for having turned down Penn State, which won the Big Ten championship, in favor of the Buckeyes.
 Ohio State was probably the better regular-season team and had fewer losses against a tougher schedule.
 Penn State — which for its part blew a big lead to lose the Rose Bowl to USC — had a head-to-head win against Ohio State and the conference title, two factors the committee explicitly says it considers in ranking the teams.
 It was a tough decision.

 My point is simply this: Conference championships, as currently devised, don’t make much sense.
-Because of imbalanced divisions, championship games often don’t pit the two best teams in a conference against one another (Big Ten championship participant Wisconsin was probably the fourth-best team in its league, for instance).
+Because of imbalanced divisions, championship games often don’t pit the two best teams in a conference against each other (Big Ten championship participant Wisconsin was probably the fourth-best team in its league, for instance).
 They’ll sometimes result in an awkward rematch of a game that was already played during the regular season.
 And conference championship games waste a weekend that could be better spent on something else, such as expanding the College Football Playoff to six or eight teams.

-And now we’ve got pretty good evidence that the playoff selection committee doesn’t really care one way or another.
+And now we have pretty good evidence that the playoff selection committee doesn’t really care one way or another.
 So let’s get rid of them!
 Imagine a world in which we’re spared the annual indignation of having to watch Florida lose to Alabama 59-2.
-Imagine a world in which historic rivals always play one another every year and yet, by almighty Rockne, the best teams in a conference always play one another, too.
+Imagine a world in which historical rivals always play each other every year and yet, by almighty Rockne, the best teams in a conference always play one another, too.
 Imagine a world with no divisions.
 By which I mean: a world in which we eliminate divisions such as the ACC’s perplexingly named Atlantic and Coastal divisions, and all teams within the same college football conference compete as one.

 Not only have I imagined such a world, my friends, but I have seen one.
 I have seen it in the hallways of a high-school debate tournament.